 There is even more extensive backcountry skiing in Mirkwood Basin via Monarch’s snowcat tours.
 Monarch Mountain Cat Skiing takes you to the backcountry of Mirkwood Basin for 1,200 acres of bowls skiing, steeps and glades.
-Monarch snow cat tours are like an all day ski limo for 12 skiers with two guides for under $300 a day, including morning safety protocol, cat rides and skiing, lunch at the base and more cat skiing in the afternoon.
-You can expect ten-12 runs of some of the best cat skiing in Colorado – bring your fat skis.
+Monarch snow cat tours are like an all day ski limo for 10 skiers with two guides for about $500 a day, including morning safety protocol, cat rides and skiing, lunch at the base and more cat skiing in the afternoon.
+You can expect ten runs of some of the best cat skiing in Colorado – bring your fat skis.

 Monarch hopes to expand off the backside, but being National Forest land this could take few years.
 Meanwhile ski from the Continental Divide into Southbound and Mirkwood Bowl for steep exciting terrain.